Jump To the Part You Need

-Investing in China is only going to get more difficult, but, if paperwork is done right, business becomes more flexible.
+Investing in China is only going to get more difficult, but, if paperwork is done right, the business plan becomes more flexible.

 How to Avoid IP Theft in China?

-Intellectual property (IP) issues have always been an issue with manufacturing businesses in China.
+Intellectual property (IP) issues have always been an issue with contract manufacturing companies in China.
 Therefore, a lot of foreign investors are skeptical in starting an OEM business in their shores due to fear of IP theft.
-When the product requires development work (i.e. new products), three types of agreements are necessary: an NDA, product development and OEM agreement.
+When you develop a product, three types of agreements are necessary: an NDA, new product development and OEM agreement.
 A typical IP theft goes this way:

 - The foreign party asks the Chinese side to engineer the product.

-- The Chinese manufacturer agrees if the product owner agrees to purchase later.
+- The Chinese manufacturing company agrees if the product owner agrees to purchase later.

 - Both sides are happy: the foreigner for the “free work”, the Chinese side for the new client.
 No one documents the development of the product.

-- If the foreigner likes the product, they buy it.
+- If the foreigner likes the new product design, they buy it.
 If not, they simply move along to the next factory and look for a product they like.

 Tax Holes in China: Beware of the Gray Area